Said-Chakhkiev/Password-Generator/README.md

 pip install python-docx
 </code></pre>

-Usage
-Launching the Application:
+# Launching the Application:
 Run the application by executing the main.py script:
 <pre><code class="sh">
   python main.py
 </code></pre>

-Uploading a File:
+# Uploading a File:
 Click the "Browse" button to select a file containing names and surnames.
-The file should be in .txt format, where each line contains one name and surname separated by a space.
+The file should be in .txt, .json, or .xlsx format, where each line contains one name and surname separated by a space.

-Selecting a Translation Language:
+# Selecting a Translation Language:
 Choose the target translation language from the dropdown menu.
 Available languages are English (en), Spanish (es), French (fr), German (de), and Russian (ru).

-Configuring Password Parameters:
+# Configuring Password Parameters:
 Specify the password length in the "Password length" field.

 Select the type of characters for the password from the dropdown menu: